-- requires vocational rehabilitation services to prepare for, secure, retain, or regain employment.
+- Requires vocational rehabilitation services to prepare for, secure, retain, advance in, or regain employment.

-Assisting individuals in securing, retaining, and regaining employment means that ACCES-VR can also assist individuals who are employed and meet the eligibility criteria.
+Assisting individuals to secure, retain, advance in, or regain employment means that ACCES-VR can assist individuals who are employed and meet the eligibility criteria.

 A determination of eligibility is not a guarantee of the provision of specific services or of ACCES-VR's financial support.

-Eligibility is determined without regard to age, color, religion, creed, disability, marital status, veteran status, national origin, race, gender, genetic predisposition or carrier status, or sexual orientation, the service needed, cost of the service or the income level of the individual or family.
+Eligibility is determined without regard to age, race, color, religion, creed, disability, marital status, veteran status, national origin, expected employment outcome, source of referral, the service needed, anticipated costs, income level, employment history, employment status, or the educational or credential status of the applicant.
 There is no length of residency requirement for anyone present in the State.
-Persons who are not United States citizens must be able to prove that they are legally allowed to work in the United States as determined by the United States Department of Immigration and Naturalization Services.
+Persons who are not United States citizens must be able to prove that they are legally allowed to work in the United States as determined by the United States Citizenship and Immigration Services (USCIS).
 The individual and/or the individual’s designated representative will be involved in and informed about the eligibility determination process and decision.